-Not only do SSL certificates secure your website but you can use them to secure your mail server, too
+Not only do SSL certificates secure your website but it also secure your emails against hacking.

 Email Security Is a Must These Days